Impulsiveness in Leadership: Promoting Thoughtful Decision-Making

 Addressing and Calling Out Impulsiveness

 • Approach conversations about impulsive behavior by focusing on the value of thorough analysis and measured responses.
+Highlighting the importance of impulse control in leadership can lead to more measured responses and better decision-making, ultimately fostering a positive work environment.

 • If impacted by impulsive leadership, suggest implementing a structured decision-making process that allows for input and reflection.